Andrew A. Harwood: Relatives

 He was the nephew of Benjamin Franklin Bache and Richard Bache, Jr. He is a cousin of Richard Wainwright and Richard Wainwright, Jr., both naval officers as well, and Alexander Dallas Bache, Superintendent of the United States Coast Survey.
+In 1844, he married Margaret Bleeker Luce, the sister of Rear Admiral Stephen B. Luce.

 Death

 Rear Admiral Andrew A. Harwood died in Marion, Massachusetts, on August 28, 1884.
 He is buried in a family plot in Marion, Massachusetts.